Robustness of Brain Tumor Segmentation: Acknowledgments

-N. Graf has received partly funding from the European Union's Seventh Framework Program for research, technological development and demonstration (grant agreement No 600841, CHIC, Computational Horizons in Cancer).
-The research of J. Weickert received funding from European Union's Horizon 2020 research and innovation program (grant agreement No 741215, ERC Advanced Grant {\em INCOVID}).
+N. Graf has received partly funding from the European Union’s Seventh Framework Program for research, technological development and demonstration (grant agreement No 600841, CHIC, Computational Horizons in Cancer).
+The research of J. Weickert received funding from European Union’s Horizon 2020 research and innovation program (grant agreement No 741215, ERC Advanced Grant INCOVID).
+The authors state no conflict of interest and have nothing to disclose.